SPANDigital/prompts-library/README.md

 ```
 _You can clone somewhere else, but you will need to specify in your ~/.codeassistant.yaml file_

+## OpenAI API Key
+You will need to configure an OpenAI API Key before usage.

 ## codeassistant

 ### installing